 Your values are the foundational verbiage of how you do things.
 They guide your decision-making throughout the business life cycle.

-Work collaboratively with your stakeholders to define who you are as a company and what rules you live by.
+Make it clear “who you are as a company” and what rules you live by.
 Ask yourself: What values will help us achieve our goals?
 Now and in the future?
 What is important to us in terms of how we behave and what is perceived by our customers, the surrounding community, and others?

-Once your values are clear, activate them by disseminating them to your employees in every example you set and communication you provide as a leader.
-Values are nothing when they are not tied to actions.
+Once your values are clear, activate them by disseminating them to your employees in every example you set and communication you provide.
+Values are nothing when they are not tied to actions - as also stated in the beginning of this article.

 2. Senior Leaders Must Walk the Talk